vishvAsa/AgamaH/hinduism/branches/shaivaH/trikam/tantrasAraH.md

 The movement of udāna proceeds from the heart up to the dvādaśānta, a center of prāna twelve fingers above the head.
 The yogin tries to watch the entire measure of time from one tuți to sixty years in the single movement of udāna.
 It is thought to have the characteristic of vibration (spandarūpa).
 Vyāna is all-perva sive by nature, and so it is free from sequence; still, time arises there in the form of a subtle vibration.

 The subtle forms of the vowels of the Sanskrit alphabet (varnas) arise without any effort, but in their gross forms, the varṇas rise through personal effort.
 The syllables are of three kinds: transcendent, subtle, and gross.
-The transcendent are of two kinds: parātama is the highest form that preserves a distinc tion among the vowels, while nāda is an uncreated sound, hence
+The transcendent are of two kinds: parātama is the highest form that preserves a distinc tion among the vowels, while nāda is an uncreated sound, hence it is known as anāhata, a sound that resounds ceaselessly without beginning or end.

-18 TANTRASĀRA

-it is known as anāhata, a sound that resounds ceaselessly without beginning or end.
 It is united with all the syllables as their source, and in this sense is the supreme transcendent form of sound with out distinctions.

-#### Chapter Seven
+#### 07
 In the seventh chapter, the text presents deśādhva, the path of space.
 It consists of objects of multifarious forms made manifest by the Lord by means of His power of activity.
 The form of any of these objects, such as house, courtyard, market, temple, garden, or forest, which are different from one another, shines to a limited subject only as being mutually distinct from one another, and also from the subject himself.
 To the Lord, who is perfect and there fore free from all limitations, all subjects and objects shine as his very Self.
 In reality, these forms have their substratum in pure consciousness, and so they shine nondifferently from it.
 In its free will, consciousness (saṁvid) veils its pure nature and manifests before the view of the limited subject as sūnya, prāna, and buddhi, and from this the embodied soul sees pictures of objects as distinct from the experiencing subject.
 Thus, sūnya, prāṇa, and buddhi shine externally as objects, but really they are not different from the Self.

 The adhvas have their locations in sünya, prāṇa, in all the nādi cakras, and in the body itself.
 As they proceeded from con sciousness, they are to be dissolved into it by involutionary meth ods.
 As the adhvas are vast, it is practically impossible, even for a yogin, to do so in an eon of ages.